Dashboard Member settings

 Express surrender

 Express surrender involves using a written agreement (or declaration) to surrender the tenancy.
 Express surrender is made by deed.
-Since mutual consent is required, both the landlord and tenant will have to sign the agreement and both signatures must be witnessed.
+Since mutual consent is required, both the landlord and tenant will have to sign the agreement, and both signatures must be witnessed.
 Once the agreement has been signed, both parties will be released from any future obligations to each other.

+Note that the written agreement must make it clear that it is a deed and set out that the tenancy will come to an end with immediate effect.
 In the event that the tenant does not give up possession of the property to the landlord, despite surrendering the tenancy, the landlord can still recover possession of the property through a court order.

 Implied surrender